The problem of flavour: From flavour to dark matter

 where $\tau=\frac{4 m_{f}^2}{m_{\varphi}^2}$, $F_{1/2} = \tau f(\tau )$, $f(\tau )= \left[\sin ^{-1}(1/\sqrt{\tau })\right]^2 $, and $Q_f$ and $N_{c f}$ are the electric charge and the color factor corresponding to the fermion $f$.
 Thus, we see that the decay widths of these processes correspond to the lifetime of flavonic dark matter much larger than the age of the universe.

 The coupling of the flavonic dark matter to photons is the striking channel to observe it,

 The predictions of the coupling of the flavonic dark matter to photons are shown in figure \ref{fig:fips} by the thick green line, which is overlaid in Fig.~15 of \cite{Antel:2023hkf}.
-The flavonic dark matter mass corresponding to $\tilde N < 67$ and $v_F < 4 \times 10^{12}$ GeV, which is greater than about 1 keV, is ruled out.
+The flavonic dark matter mass corresponding to $\tilde N < 67$ and $v_F < 4 \times 10^{12}$ GeV, which is greater than about 1 KeV, is ruled out.
 This is in agreement with the latest measurement by INTEGRAL/SPI \cite{INT}.
 The forthcoming experiment THESEUS is expected to further examine the above KeV mass range \cite{Thorpe-Morgan:2020rwc}.
 We notice that a small range of the flavonic dark matter mass overlaps with that of the GUT-scale QCD axion at around $10^{-9}$ eV.
 This can be probed in the future \cite{DMRadio:2022jfv}.
+We also notice that there is a very small overlap between the mass of the flavonic dark matter and QCD-axion (denoted by orange band) between the approximate mass range $10^{-10}-10^{-8}$ eV as shown in figure \ref{fig:fips}.